Background on Farm Structure

 Gross farm sales, in contrast, exclude revenue from other farm-related income and include items that are not revenue to the farm: the value of production accruing to share landlords and production contractors, as well as Government payments accruing to landlords.

 - For more information about the update, see the ERS report: Updating the ERS Farm Typology (EIB-110, April 2013).

 Other farm-related income*

 |Value of production accruing to:|

 |Landlord receipt of Government payments||Yes||No|

 |*Includes receipts from custom work, machine hire, livestock grazing fees, timber sales, outdoor recreation, production contract fees, etc.|

 Distribution of U.S. Farms, Value of Production, and Farm Assets

 Profitability—measured here by the operating profit margin (OPM)—is strongly associated with farm size, and varies by farm type.
-Sixty-one to 76 percent of retirement, off-farm occupation, and low-sales farms are in the "red zone" with an OPM of less than 10 percent, indicating high risk of financial problems.
+Sixty-four to 78 percent of retirement, off-farm occupation, and low-sales farms are in the "red zone" with an OPM of less than 10 percent, indicating high risk of financial problems.
 The share of farms in the red zone drops rapidly for the remaining family farm types after GCFI exceeds $150,000.
 Simultaneously, the share of farms in the green zone (with an OPM greater than 25 percent) increases with farm size.
 Larger farms often can use their resources more productively than smaller farms, generating more profits per dollar of revenue.